Decentralising the trade supply chain

 tl;dr

-• A centralized trade supply chain makes defi fragile: Defi (swap, lend, leverage) is built on swaps.
-A centralized trade supply chain would be fragile and open to censorship and extraction, no matter how decentralized the underlying protocol.
+- A centralized trade supply chain makes defi fragile: Defi (swap, lend, leverage) is built on swaps.
+A centralized trade supply chain is fragile and open to censorship and extraction, no matter how decentralized the underlying protocol.

 Complexity centralizes the trade supply chain